ferrighi/netcdf-ld-prototype/source/about.rst

 Implementation should be done according to the above mentioned resources, while within this project we aim at describing a more practical how-to for specific cases and purposes, in relation to the `current repository <https://github.com/ferrighi/netcdf-ld-prototype>`_

+Additionally, an html dump with embedded URIs will be created, using the tools provieded in the *bald* library.